theupdateframework/taps/tap8.md

 considerations in this TAP.
 If the Fulcio server or OIDC issuer is compromised, an attacker could gain control over all TUF roles controlled by that entity.
-If this happens, the attacker could use TAP 8 to create large-scale rotations to null to perform a denial of service.
+If this happens, the attacker could use TAP 8 to create large-scale rotations to perform a denial of service.
 However, this attack can be safely recovered from using the delegator to replace all effected keys.
 This is especially effective if the top-level targets is controlled by offline keys.
 For this reason, we recommend that both root and top-level targets are